Do Lurchers Sleep A Lot?

 How much does a senior Lurcher sleep?

 Senior Lurchers and sick dogs often require more sleep than healthy adult dogs.
-This because of boredom and lack of stimulation.
+This is because of boredom and lack of stimulation.

 A senior Lurcher will prefer to just sit by your feet in companionable silence and calm.
 It will nap on and off throughout the day for a total of 16 to 18 hours.